home | section main page

 4. Self Reference Problems

-A big part of infinite recursion has to do with self reference problems.
+A big part of recursion has to do with self reference problems.
 For instance, Russel's paradox with respect to set theory: does a set that contains all sets that do not contain themselves contain itself?

 Such a set would contain itself if and only if it didn't contain itself.
 This apparent contradiction in set theory is an example of using recursion to reach self reference paradoxes.
 There are more examples, such as Godel's theorems and Turing's computability theorem.